 During the financial year ended 30 June 2022, the Board began the process of forming several committees.
-The CEO Succession Committee, the Fundraising Committee, and the Stakeholder Engagement Committee were all formed and their terms of reference were approved.
-The Diversity Committee has been explored but postponed.
+The Succession Committee, the Fundraising Committee, and the Stakeholder Engagement Committee were all formed and their terms of reference were approved.
+In December 2022, the board dissolved the Stakeholder Engagement Committee.
+In June 2023, the board dissolved the Fundraising Committee.

-The members of the CEO Succession Committee include Gerard Atkinson (Chair), Melanie Heyworth, and Sharon Fraser.
+The members of the Succession Committee include Melanie Heyworth and Sharon Fraser.